 While brain metastasis is still a serious condition, there are now more effective treatments and ways of controlling brain metastases.
 Treatment advances have helped extend survival — a positive development.
 Longer survival has also made it imperative to preserve brain function and quality of life.
 Because brain metastasis treatment is so complex, it's important to be treated by a team of doctors who specialize in caring for patients who have these tumors.

-Several years ago, Dr. Bovi, a radiation oncologist who leads our Brain and Spine Tumor Program, and Christopher Schultz, MD, chair of Radiation Oncology within the Froedtert & MCW Cancer Network, came up with the idea of a program to address the unique needs of patients with brain metastases — cancer that started in another part of the body (the primary cancer) and spread to the brain.
+Several years ago, Christopher Schultz, MD, chair of Radiation Oncology within the Froedtert & MCW Cancer Network, and a colleague came up with the idea of a program to address the unique needs of patients with brain metastases — cancer that started in another part of the body (the primary cancer) and spread to the brain.

-To support the Brain Metastases Program and its diverse patient population — people with many different types of primary cancers — Drs.
-Bovi and Schultz began work on a complicated treatment algorithm to guide treatment decision-making based on a person's original (primary) cancer, how their cancer has responded to previous treatment, the tumor's size and location, as well as other individual factors.
+To support the Brain Metastases Program and its diverse patient population — people with many different types of primary cancers — they began work on a complicated treatment algorithm to guide treatment decision-making based on a person's original (primary) cancer, how their cancer has responded to previous treatment, the tumor's size and location, as well as other individual factors.
 The doctors soon realized that because of its overwhelming complexity, this algorithm was not going to work as a "pocket guide."

 They turned to UWM's App Brewery for help, and the algorithm became the framework for a mobile app.
 UWM's App Brewery is a mobile innovation laboratory in which students design, develop, support and host mobile apps for the Milwaukee research community.

 Initially, the app was going to be a simple regurgitation of the algorithm.
-However, Dr. Bovi and developers at the UWM App Brewery began to recognize the need for a tool to help doctors manage treatment for brain metastasis patients in real time, in a secure environment that protects the privacy and security of patients' health information.
-To meet this challenge, Dr. Bovi secured a grant from the Medical College of Wisconsin Community of Innovators, and app development began.
+However, the radiation oncologists and developers at the UWM App Brewery began to recognize the need for a tool to help doctors manage treatment for brain metastasis patients in real time, in a secure environment that protects the privacy and security of patients' health information.
+To meet this challenge, a grant was secured from the Medical College of Wisconsin Community of Innovators, and app development began.
 Eighteen months later, the team had developed an app called the Network for the Integrated Management of Brain Metastasis Linking Experts, or NIMBLE — in essence, a virtual tumor board physician can use to consult and collaborate with the specialists of the Brain Metastases Program.

 How it works